taksanzu/Multiple-Hotel-Management/README.md

-An andmitrator's page for traveling
+aAn andmitrator's page for hotel